SeleniumHQ/docs/02_Getting_Started_with_WebDriver.md

 ### Locating multiple elements

-Incidentally the document we are introspecting may turn out to have an ordered list of the cheese we like the best:
+It's possible that the document we are working with may turn have an ordered list of the cheese we like the best:

 ```html